rizac/sdaas/README.md

 program is certain to work, but already installed programs *might* break -->

-#### 2. with setup.py (recommended if this program is needed togehter with other packages in your virtual environment)
+#### 2. with setup.py (recommended if this program is needed together with other packages in your virtual environment)

 ```bash
 pip install --upgrade pip && pip install "numpy>=1.15.4" && pip install -e .